Find the answers to the most frequently asked questions about Big Bend National Park

 A:Several companies offer guided river trips ranging from one-half day to one week.
 You can also bring (or rent) equipment and obtain a back country use permit to do your own river trip.
 Because river levels and conditions vary, check current conditions before planning your own trip.

-Q:When is the busy season in Big Bend?
+Q:When is the busy season in Big Bend National Park?

 A:Spring is the busiest season at Big Bend National Park - during March and April and sometimes into May when the Texas colleges and universities are on spring break.
 Thanksgiving and Christmas can be extremely busy, also.
 Plan ahead and make lodging reservations early if you plan to visit Big Bend during any holiday period.